aleksch123/wiley/README.md

 Part 1.
 Java and Selenium WebDriver
 Develop automation tests using Java and Selenium WebDriver.
-Please use any patterns, selectors, approaches you like.

 The main page to start with: https://www.wiley.com/en-us
 1. Test needs to open the page and check items under Who We Serve sub-head
 •	there should be 11 items under resources sub-header